TimbirICT/react-portfolio-final/README.md

 ## Description
-This is Timbir Middlebrooks official development portfolio.
+This is Timbir Middlebrooks' official development portfolio.
 Here I have my projects, resume, and a short bio of myself.
 I have also included a link to my github, and a contact me form.